Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Additional Experiment Results

+\paragraph{Comparison of different inference methods} The predictions for the one-dimensional example by our method with pSGLD inference -- VeBNN (pSGLD) -- are shown in \cref{fig:illustration}.
+A direct comparison with MVE ($\beta\text{-NLL}$) assuming the best value for the $\beta$ hyperparameter that we found, $\beta=0.5$, is shown in \cref{fig:beta_vs_cuq}.
+It is clear that our strategy of separately training the mean and aleatoric variance leads to better results, and avoids the need for an extra hyperparameter ($\beta$).

+\Cref{fig:illustrative_example} also shows the same example when compared to other Bayesian methods with joint MVE training that are capable of predicting both uncertainties.
+We see a consistent improvement in the predictions with the cooperative training strategy we proposed, independently of the inference method that is chosen.
+Joint MVE training strategy with Bayesian inference starts to overestimate aleatoric uncertainty approximately after $x>8$, regardless of the Bayesian inference method.
+This effect becomes more pronounced in the extrapolation region ($x>10$), which reflects the difficulties that arise from the joint training process.
+There is a clear tendency to overestimate the aleatoric uncertainty by the joint training strategy that also affects the mean estimation.
+In contrast, the proposed strategy improves predictions according to all metrics.
+The pSGLD shows its advantage on this problem, while other inference methods tend to give confident predictions even in the extrapolation regions ($x<0$ and $x>10$).

-In this section, we show the regression results for increasing the number of training data points from $5$ to $500$.
-The accuracy metrics obtained by running each case 5 times for randomly sampled training sets are shown in \cref{fig: rmse_tll_heter_data_points} and we also visualize the fitting performance of selected methods under an arbitrary run in \Cref{fig: heter_data_points}.
+\paragraph{Heteroscedastic noise} We show the regression results for increasing the number of training data points from $5$ to $500$ based on VeBNN (pSGLD).
+The accuracy metrics obtained by running each case 5 times for randomly sampled training sets are shown in \cref{fig:rmse_tll_heter_data_points}, and we also visualize the fitting performance of selected methods under an arbitrary run in \Cref{fig:heter_data_points}.

-The best value for the hyperparameter $\beta$ was 0.5.
-The experimental results reveal that MVE with $\beta=0.5$ converges to the same mean but slower than the proposed BNN-VE (pSGLD).
-In contrast, BNN-End-to-End (pSGLD) has difficulty in converging to either mean or aleatoric uncertainty.
-The proposed strategy successfully combines the strengths of MVE and BNN to effectively model aleatoric uncertainty, mean predictions, and epistemic uncertainty.
-The results highlight the effectiveness of cooperative training instead of End-to-End training, especially in the case of data-scarce scenario.
+The optimal value for the hyperparameter $\beta$ was 0.5.
+The experimental results reveal that MVE with $\beta=0.5$ converges to the same mean but slower than the proposed VeBNN (pSGLD).
+Meanwhile, MVE (pSGLD) has difficulty in converging to either mean or aleatoric uncertainty.
+In contrast, the proposed strategy successfully combines the strengths of MVE and BNN to effectively model aleatoric uncertainty, mean predictions, and epistemic uncertainty.
+The results highlight the effectiveness of cooperative training instead of joint MVE training, especially in the case of a data-scarce scenario.
 Notably, the proposed method maintains a stable TLL value in the extrapolation region, outperforming alternative approaches in this critical area.